Drive More Traffic To Your Travel Blog: How I’ve Grown To 75k Page Views a Month

 I’ve found that the return on investment for Pinterest is far higher than any other social network.
 In fact, Pinterest accounts for almost 99% of my social traffic.
 That’s why I focus my energy on promoting my content on Pinterest.

 Every month, I check Google Analytics to see how my posts are performing on Pinterest compared to the previous month.
 You can find this information by going to Acquisition>Social>Network Referrals.
 Select Pinterest.
 Then on the next page, go to the top right corner where you can choose the dates.
 Choose a period of one month.
 Then click the button that says ‘Compare to.’
 Select ‘previous period’.
 This will show you the performance of your posts on Pinterest compared to the previous month.
 Based on that information, I create new pins for my posts that are lagging behind and share them on Pinterest.

 There you have it – the steps I took to drive 75,000 page views to this blog every month.
 I know traffic can be such a challenge, but I promise you that if you really focus, you can achieve your traffic goals.
 Before, I thought 25,000 page views was far off, let alone 75,000.
 But, whatever the number is you’re aiming for, it’s possible!

 What’s the most challenging part of driving traffic to your travel blog?
 Comment below.

-Want to learn more about how I drive traffic to my travel blog with Pinterest?
+Want to learn more about how to drive traffic to your travel blog with Pinterest?
 I’ve written a 125-page ebook that breaks down the strategies I use to drive 40k page views to my blog.

 One more thing, if you found this post helpful, please share it!